What is a co-op?

 - Improve your post-graduation job prospects

-In order to participate in a co-op, carefully follow the process listed below:
+Co-op provides work experience in an approved, full-time, paid industrial position.
+In order to participate in a co-op, you must have a GPA of 2.7 or higher.
+If that’s you, carefully follow the process listed below:

 - Find your co-op.
 Many students find co-op opportunities on their own, based on their own interests.
 You can also find co-ops on HireVCURams.